colbee1/slugme/README.md

 - Allowed (string)
   List of allowed characters in slug (excluding letters and numbers).
-  Default is "-\_+".
+  Default is "-\_".

 - Replace (string)
-  Set the character to use to replace each disalowed characters.
+  Set the character to use to replace each disallowed characters.
   Default is "-".

 - KeepCase (bool)